Hong Kong airport: Flights resume after violent protests | DW | 14.08.2019

 Read more: US and China row over 'dangerous' Hong Kong reports on diplomat

-Hundreds of flights had been canceled or suspended at the airport on Monday and Tuesday after protesters staged a multi-day sit-in in the main hall of the airport, using luggage trolleys to stop passengers from passing through security gates.
+Hundreds of flights had been canceled or suspended on Monday and Tuesday after protesters staged a sit-in in the main hall of the airport, using luggage trolleys to stop passengers from passing through security gates.

 Long-term consequences?